awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-securestring.md

 ## Create a Secure String Parameter Using a Customer Managed CMK<a name="sysman-param-customkms"></a>

-To use a customer managed CMK instead of the AWS managed CMK assigned to your account, you must specify the key by using the `--key-id` parameter\.
+To use a customer managed CMK instead of the AWS\-managed CMK assigned to your account, you must specify the key by using the `--key-id` parameter\.
 The parameter supports the following KMS parameter formats\.
 + Key ARN example:

    `arn:aws:kms:us-east-2:123456789012:key/12345678-1234-1234-1234-123456789012`